whymakser/TBR/readme.md

 You can find a list of minigames using `/minigames`.
 When joining a minigame, your complete tee status including position, weapons, extras, etc. will be saved and can be loaded later when leaving the minigame again using `/leave`.
 Nothing will be missed and you can continue playing as before.

 * **1vs1 minigame** <br>
 The reason why the 1vs1 minigame deserves it's own entry in this list is simple.
 It's innovative and unique.
 You can create a 1vs1 lobby using `/1vs1 <name>` and what's so special about it is, that you can take ANY place from the whole map to play a 1vs1 there.
-You can enlarge the area using zoom and adjust weapons to be used during the round.
+You can enlarge the area using zoom and adjust weapons to be used during the round.<br>

+* **Durák card game** <br>
+You can play Durák by mouse or via keyboarc controls (+left, +right, +jump, +showhookcoll) <br>
+	* **Requirements** <br>
+	`cl_show_direction 0; cl_nameplates_size 50; cl_nameplates_offset 30`
+	* **Durák controls/rules** <br>
+	Round start: Initial attacker name will be displayed at top left of table.<br>
+	Attacker: You start, drag and drop a card of your choice on the middle table area.
+Or select a card using A/D, submit using SPACE or go back using HOOK-COLLISION.
+When you selected the card using SPACE, you can choose what you want to do with the card using A/D again and submit using SPACE again.
+	If you don't want to place any offense cards anymore, you can click End move (click on the card stack or trump card) in order to speed up the process.
+Otherwise wait 1 min. <br>
+	Defender: You can either defend by dragging a card onto an offense card, or you can place a card with the same rank next to it in the table area to push the attack to the next person. <br>
+	If you can't defend or do not want to, you can click in the table area to take the cards in order to speed up the process.
+Otherwise wait 1min.

 * **Flags and weapon drops** <br>
 You can drop flags using `F3` key (vote yes key) and weapons using `F4` key (vote no key). <br>